The Importance of Finding Your Child's Learning Style

-When a child misses out on learning basic skills, the results can be devastating to his progress in school.
-It is critical to know and understand the child before you begin to teach her so that your teaching will be effective.
-It is important to identify missing skills, yes, but equally important is identifying how a child takes in information and understanding how he uses that information.
+When a child misses out on learning basic skills, the results can be devastating to their progress in school.
+It is critical to know and understand the child before you begin to teach them so that your teaching will be effective.
+It is important to identify missing skills, yes, but equally important is identifying how a child takes in information and understanding how they use that information.
 It is what we can call “learning style.”
 Does it take time to know a child?
 Yes, but the payoffs are huge.

 “If you are a parent with more than one child, you’ve already discovered that even children growing up in very similar circumstances and environments can have dramatically dissimilar approaches to life.
 You begin to realize that people are fundamentally different.
 The individual bents that cause each person to be unique often bring an overwhelming challenge to parents.
 It is not enough to simply decide how children should be reared and then apply the same techniques to each child.
 Parents need to get to know their children, and no two will be the same!”

-It is a challenge for parents parenting as well as teaching their children to communicate and lead multiple children successfully.
+It is a challenge for parents to teach their children to communicate and lead multiple children successfully.
 Thus it is vital to take some steps that will help you understand your children better.
 Time will be invested, but the rewards will be unmatched.

 In my own experience, taking the time to study learning styles in this context transformed my understanding of my own family members, transformed my communication with them, and revolutionized the way we related to each other.